Landlords: Increasing your rents.

 There is a set procedure that should be followed that will be detailed in the contract terms you have signed with your tenant – see our blog ‘Your guide to section 13 & rent increases in the private rented sector’ for further information on this.
 However, here we look at an overview of what you should consider and how to manage the process:

-Renting property is a business that needs to make money, or at least cover costs.
-If it doesn’t a landlord may be forced to sell their investment, which is not good for either the tenant or the Landlord.
+Renting property is a business that must at least cover costs to stay viable.
+If it doesn’t, a landlord may eventually be forced to sell the investment—bad news for both landlord and tenant.

 Why do some Landlord not increase rents?